rust-lang/rfcs/text/0000-target-tier-policy.md

 community, both when initially proposed and before being dropped from a stable release.
 A tier 1 target is highly unlikely to be directly removed without first being demoted to tier 2 or tier 3.

+### Tier 1 with host tools

+Some tier 1 targets may additionally have binaries built to run on them as a host (such as `rustc` and `cargo`).

+A proposed new tier 1 target with host tools must be reviewed and approved by the compiler team based on these requirements.
+In addition, the release team must approve the long-term viability of host tools for the target, and the additional work of supporting host tools on the target.
+For a tier 1 target, this will typically take place via a full RFC proposing the target, to be jointly reviewed and approved by the compiler team and release team.

+In addition, the infrastructure team must approve the integration of the target's host tools into Continuous Integration (CI), and the CI-related requirements for host tools.
+This review and approval may take place in a PR adding the target's host tools to CI, by an infrastructure team member reporting the outcome of a team discussion, or by including the infrastructure team in the RFC proposing the target.

+- Tier 1 targets with host tools must additionally get the compiler and infrastructure team to approve the building of host tools.
+  - This should typically include all of the additional tools such as `clippy` and `rustfmt`, unless there is a specific reason why a tool cannot possibly make sense for the target.
+    - Unlike with tier 2, for tier 1 we will not exclude specific tools on the sole basis of them being less likely to be used; rather, we'll take that into account when considering whether the target should be at tier 1 with host tools.
+In general, on any tier 1 target with host tools, people should be able to expect to find and install all the same components that they would for any other tier 1 target with host tools.
+  - Such approval will take into account the additional time required to build the host tools, and the substantial additional storage required for the host tools.
+- Host tools for the target must have substantial, widespread interest within the developer community, and must serve the ongoing needs of multiple production users of Rust across multiple organizations or projects.
+These requirements are subjective, and determined by consensus of the approving teams.
+This requirement will be evaluated independently from the corresponding tier 1 requirement; it is possible for a target to have sufficient interest for cross-compilation, but not have sufficient interest for native compilation.
+The host tools may be dropped if they no longer meet this requirement, even if the target otherwise qualifies as tier 1.
+- The host tools must build, run, and pass tests reliably in CI.
+  - The target must not disable an excessive number of tests or pieces of tests in the testsuite in order to do so.
+This is a subjective requirement.
+- New tier 1 targets with host tools must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
+Developers must be able to build, run, and test binaries for the target on systems they control.
+  (Doing so may require enabling some appropriate "developer mode" on such systems, but must not require the payment of any additional fee or other consideration, or agreement to any onerous legal agreements.)
+  - While the Rust project may supply appropriately signed tools, this requirement exists to ensure that Rust developers can help develop and test Rust for the target, and that development or testing for the target is not limited to an exclusive group or entity.
+- Providing host tools does not exempt a target from requirements to support cross-compilation if at all possible.
+- A target seeking promotion to tier 1 with host tools should typically either be tier 2 with host tools or tier 1 without host tools, to reduce the number of requirements to simultaneously review and approve.
+- All requirements for tier 2 targets with host tools apply.
+- All tier 1 requirements apply.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives